baileym13/csPortfolio/README.md

 2. I really enjoy the artistic and themely aspects of my coding.
 I try to step above the assignment and make the project interesting.
 3. I am proud that i got my lighning in the lighning project to all go to the same place.
 That way it looks like magic.
 4. The hardest hurdle I went through was making the pumkins in chemotaxis change into jack o lanterns, I resolved it by seeking Dr. R's help and the classes as help.
-5. The code above shows the draw method of my wizard lightning project.
-Math.random is used to create the lighning effect so the bolt of light ends up in random locations but still in a line.
-The starting and ending locations are changed so it always starts and ends in the same place.
+5. This code shows where we built our tree for the final project.
+Trying to find where each node wss in the tree to print it was very difficult for us.
-6. The first development process of the code above was to just accomplish lighning shooting across the screen for the above code.
+6. For lightning, The first development process of the code above was to just accomplish lighning shooting across the screen for the above code.
 Once I accomplished that, I had to move the lightning to specific spots.
 I did that with starting and ending points.
 This development was very collaborative as i asked help of my peers many times with the orginal basic code of the project.
 Getting deeper within the project, I was independent and relied on guessing and checking and looking at API to solve problems.